Bistecca alla Fiorentina with Watercress and Pistachio Salad

 - ¼ tsp. freshly ground black pepper

-- 2 oil-packed anchovy fillets, finely minced, plus ½ tsp. oil from the jar
+- 2 oil-packed anchovy fillets, finely chopped, plus ½ tsp. oil from the jar

 - 3 Tbsp. extra-virgin olive oil